TEGRAXD/laurentina/README.md

 # Laurentina

-Laurentina is Audio controller and queue wrapper for Shoukaku and Discord.js to manage music playback.
+Laurentina is audio controller and queue wrapper for Shoukaku and Discord.js to manage music playback.

 ![](static/laurentina.png)
+> © Arknights

 ## Feature
 ### Audio controller and Queue Wrapper